codeboy34/Pigeon-Android/README.md

   Contributions to Pigeon are both welcomed and appreciated.
   We use GitHub for bug tracking.
 Please search the existing issues for your bug and create a new one if the issue is not yet tracked!

+  <h2>Server</h2>
+  You can find server code on this link https://github.com/codeboy34/Pigeon-Server.git
 <h2>Help</h2>
 For any help or query contact me on email.
   <h2>License</h2>